What is a Research Software Engineer?

 Researchers, in my mind, cover both of the above (and more).
 Industrial research teams would have both of the above and possibly even more different roles all working together on their problems.
 In universities, we tend to only consider the academics to researchers.

 So what’s a Research Engineer?
 To me, it’s defined mostly in terms of what is missing from the typical academic career path (of undergraduate → junior researcher → senior researcher).
 At all levels, I’ve seen research engineering under-valued and under-taught (not necessarily because it’s not wanted, but because it’s not novel science and there’s no time).
-Senior researchers (group leaders) often see the value, but don’t have the ability to train and supervise research engineers well.
+Senior researchers (group leaders) often see the value, but don’t have the time (or sometimes ability) to train and supervise research engineers well.

 How Aalto RSE filled the gap